 A waterproofing professional will install ditches, drains, and drainpipes where water accumulates and divert the excess water away from your home’s foundation.

 Jerry’s Waterproofing offers full foundation repair services using the highest quality, US-made products manufactured by Earth Contact Products (ECP).
 The following are three foundation repairs we frequently do after major flooding.

 Repairing Foundation Cracks – We inject polyurethane into leaking cracks in your foundation.
 This fills the crack and keeps water from seeping into it.
 Because it expands to the entire width of the crack, it provides additional strength to the foundation wall.

-Installing Plate Anchors – Plate anchors are used to correct leaning, rotating, or cracking foundation walls by providing additional lateral force to the walls.
+Installing Plate Anchors – Plate anchors are used to correcting leaning, rotating, or cracking foundation walls by providing additional lateral force to the walls.

 Steel Push Piers – Steel push piers are hydraulically driven deep into the soil to evenly support heavy structural loads and stabilize foundations that do not have adequate support due to water and soil movement beneath the foundation.

 Interior Drainage Systems